Clustering Markov Decision Processes For Continual Transfer: Experiments

 \subsubsection{Clustering Gains}

+We first study the effects of clustering, by comparing the performance of both EXP-3-Transfer and Probabilistic Policy Reuse with and without clustering.
+The results presented in this section summarise those of the complete experiment set, the results of which are provided in Appendix \ref{app_ful_alg_res}.

+Figure \ref{fig_complexity_all} demonstrates the performance of the two algorithms on two different task variants in the surveillance domain: having either a sequence of two or three v-locations.
+The figure measures the \emph{clustering gain}, being the difference in performance with and without clustering.
+This figure does not show a comparison with Q-learning.
+In the full results given in Appendix \ref{app_ful_alg_res}, we show that EXP-3 consistently outperforms Q-learning by a large margin, indicating that our algorithm escapes negative transfer.

-We begin presentation of our experimental results with two summary graphs which show the benefit of clustering vs. not clustering for our algorithm EXP-3-Transfer and Policy-Reuse.
-These results are presented in Figures \ref{fig_complexity_all} and \ref{fig_complexity_raw} respectively.
-The full results that these graphs summarize are given in Appendix \ref{app_ful_alg_res}.
-Figures \ref{fig_complexity_cum} and \ref{fig_complexity} both show that EXP-3-Transfer always benefits from using clustering and in fact the more complex the task is, the better the performance is.
-This is observed in the general upwards trend in the curves with increasing number of previous MDPs and the fact that the curve for the 3 v-locations lies above the curve for the 2 v-locations.
-This result is in complete agreement with our expectations, that in a bandit like algorithm lowering the number of arms will result in lower regret.
-In addition, it also shows that our clustering algorithm retains the correct arms so that with the removal of arms, the performance of EXP-3-Transfer is not affected adversely.
-The above figure does not give comparison with Q-learning.
-In the full results given in the Appendix \ref{app_ful_alg_res}, we also show that EXP-3 consistently outperforms Q-learning by a large margin which shows that our algorithm escapes negative transfer.
+As can be seen, EXP-3-Transfer always benefits from using clustering.
+Furthermore, the more complex the task, the better the performance.
+This is observed in the general upwards trend in the curves with an increasing number of previous MDPs, and the fact that the curve for the 3 v-locations lies above the curve for the 2 v-locations.
+This result is in complete agreement with our expectations, that in a bandit-like algorithm lowering the number of arms will result in lower regret.
+In addition, this result indicates that our clustering algorithm retains the correct arms so that with the removal of arms, the performance of EXP-3-Transfer is not affected adversely.

-Interestingly, for Policy-Reuse the trend is reversed.
-It appears that clustering does not help this algorithm, and the more complex the task is, the more harmful clustering is.
-Our conjecture regarding the reason for this is that Policy-Reuse does not reuse policies in the sense of using them as potential optimal policies, but as exploration devices.
-By clustering the MDPs, we remove arms and hence reduce the number of exploration policies and hence lower Policy-Reuse's scope for exploration.
-This in turn results in negative performance gain for Policy-Reuse.
+Interestingly, for Probabilistic Policy Reuse the trend is reversed.
+It appears that clustering does not help this algorithm, and the clustering additionally becomes more detrimental as the task complexity increases.
+Our conjecture regarding the reason for this is that Probabilistic Policy Reuse uses the source policies not as potential optimal policies, but rather as exploration devices.
+By clustering the MDPs, we remove arms and hence reduce the number of exploration policies, which lowers the scope for exploration.
+This in turn results in negative performance gain for Probabilistic Policy Reuse.